 - Critically analyze complex clinical situations and practice systems and disseminate findings.

-- Assume leadership roles in the development of clinical practice models, health policy and standards of care.
+- Assume leadership roles in the development of clinical practice models, health policy, and standards of care.

-- Develop practice models that support diagnostic reasoning skills and clinical judgment through the use of evidence-based practice.
+- Develop practice models that support diagnostic reasoning skills and clinical judgment through the use of the evidence-based practice.

-- Analyze the social, economic, political, epidemiological and other scientific data to improve individual, aggregate and population health.
+- Analyze the social, economic, political, epidemiological, and other scientific data to improve individual, aggregate, and population health.

 - Demonstrate information fluency and advanced communication skills to lead quality improvement initiatives to improve patient care and health care systems.

 - Design, implement, and evaluate comprehensive care models for populations and/or systems and disseminate findings.

 The Executive Track in the Doctor of Nursing Practice program prepares nurses at the highest level of practice for the current healthcare environment based on a strong scientific foundation for practice; offers flexibility and emphasis on evidence-based practice, leadership, and organizational analysis, and provides analytic skills to examine practice innovations.
 Details about this program are located in the Executive DNP Handbook.
 For the Doctor of Nursing Practice (DNP), total graduate credit must equal or exceed 42 credit hours.